-A visit to Dutch Flat [12.6] is worth it to see its historic "downtown," general store, old hotel, and Golden Drift Historical Society.
+A visit to Dutch Flat [12.6] is worth it to see its historic "downtown," general store, old hotel, and museum run by the Golden Drift Historical Society.
 You can continue through Dutch Flat to get back to the Highway 40 route (2 mile loop) or your can retrace your steps to the turnoff from Ridge Rd.